 What is the time commitment for Ready to Win?

-Ready to Win starts on Friday August 16 at 8am and lasts until 5pm on Monday August 19.
+Ready to Win starts on Friday, April 17th at 8am and lasts until 5pm on Monday, April 20th.
 The training sessions will last from 8am-8pm on Friday, Saturday and Sunday.
 There will be no time for sightseeing during the training.
-People traveling from the West coast are required to fly in Thursday August 15, the night before the training.
+People traveling into Arizona are expected to be in Phoenix on Thursday, August 16th, the night before the training.
 You may not miss any part of the training.
 If a conflict arises that impedes your full participation, unfortunately you will no longer be able to participate.

 All meals (breakfast, lunch and dinner) will be provided the four days of the training.
-There will be no reimbursements for food during the training or local travel.
+There will be no reimbursements for food or local travel during the training.